tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2017-04-08-kpw-arena-6-selekcja.md

 #### Recap

 * During the main event, wrestlers brawl out into the audience, and up the stairs to the mezzanine level.
-[Greg](@/w/greg.md) fights with Ostrowski, each trying to throw the other over the barriers.
-Ostrowski takes the dive, landing on everybody else to chants of "Holy Sh*t" from the audience.
+[Greg](@/w/greg.md) fights Ostrowski, each trying to throw the other over the barriers.
+Ostrowski takes the dive, landing on everybody else to chants of "Holy shit" from the audience.

 ### References